 Speaking of red cakes, baking soda usually makes chocolate cake red even when you use Dutch-processed cocoa powder.
-Omitting the baking soda and replacing it with plenty of baking powder, in addition to using traditional (natural, unsweetened) cocoa powder and buttermilk eliminates that most of that red color.
+Omitting the baking soda and replacing it with plenty of baking powder, in addition to using traditional (natural, unsweetened) cocoa powder and buttermilk eliminates most of that red color.
 However, the best way to avoid that reddish color in chocolate cake is to use a rich, high-quality Dutch-processed cocoa powder.
-Cocoa powder is naturally a little acid.
+Cocoa powder is naturally a little acidic.
 Dutch-processed is processed to make it alkaline to make it smooth and rich instead of acidic.
 Take a look at the color of this Chocolate Sponge Cake.
 It’s not red at all.
 The cocoa used in this recipe is expensive, but the chocolate flavor is intense and the color is pleasing.

 Quick breads were named as such because they use quick-rising leavening agents such as baking soda and baking powder instead of yeast or large amounts of egg.
 They are heavier than traditional cake layers and usually contain fruit like bananas or pumpkin or vegetables such as zucchini.
-However, quick bread flavors can include anything from chocolate, and beer to cheese and more.
+However, quick bread flavors can include anything from chocolate and beer to cheese and more.
 The category of quick breads actually encompasses brownies, biscuits, scones, and cookies.
 However, I have not included the latter in my Gluten Free Quick Bread Recipes category.
 Check out a few examples:

 Chocolate Bread – Easter Version

 Bundt Cakes – Bundt cakes rise high even though they are thick because the center piece of metal heats up and cooks the cake from the center as well as the outside of the pan.
-Most bundt cakes are heavy similar in weight to quick bread.
+Most bundt cakes are heavy, similar in weight to quick bread.